seb-hall/EE40098-Labs/cwb/report/EE40098-CWB.typ

 = Exercise 2
 _Analysis of the genetic algorithm created in exercise 1._

 The classes representing individuals and populations in exercise 1 were reused to perform a sensitivity analysis on several parameters of the genetic algorithm.
-The parameters analysed were:
+These were:

 1. *Population Size* - the number of individuals in the population.
 2. *Mutation Proportion* - the proportion of surviving individuals that undergo mutation each generation.